 Q. Can you help me obtain a visa?.

 A. Yes.
 We charge additionally for that service.
-But note that since 2001 the current administration in Washington has made obtaining visas to the US extremely difficult.
+But note that since 2001 obtaining visas to the US has become extremely difficult.

 Q. How much work will I have to do?

 A. Typically, we expect apprentices to do a minimum of 30 hours of weekly activities, including any required training to understand that activity.
 Some weeks have more lengthy and intense schedules, depending on the weather, season and projects, but we balance extra work with extra play.
 At least one day per week will be spent without physical labor.

 Q. What skills do I need?

 A. You must be able to understand spoken English well enough to follow instructions.
 No other skills are required, though we do like to know what other skills you bring as we may employ them from time to time.

 Q. Will I have to work very hard?

 A. We are far more interested in efficiency, quality of work done, and enjoyment of the activity and the setting, than in how much energy you expend.
 If you want to do the minimum of work for what you can get in training, you are not thinking in a way that fits here.
 Neither is it useful to obsessively work.
 Right effort is a middle way.
 When you discover that, it is no longer effort, it is just you.
 The work should be a part of a good life.

 A. That’s a good question, but not one simply answered.
 We have so many useful things that can be done here that it is very easy for us to tailor a large part of an apprentice's assignments to meet the apprentice's goals.
 Everyone here shares in the routine tasks, and not all of them are equally interesting, so we may use a chorewheel rotation.

 Q. How much decision-making leeway would I have as an apprentice?